 To find out more about the Natural History Collections, click here.
 If you are interested to find out more about the Natural History Museum, it has its’ very own Twitter channel too, suitably named George the Gorilla.

-Similarly in the courtyard building in Wollaton Park, there is an Industrial Museum, which highlights rich local heritage with lace making and transport through the ages.
+Similarly in the courtyard building in Wollaton Park, there is a Nottingham Industrial Museum, which highlights rich local heritage with lace making and transport through the ages.
 Its exhibits include the impressive Basford Beam Engine.

 With these two museums full of collections, they are both something to look forward to visiting when we reopen.

 While we’re all indoors, why not have a go at creating and curating your own museum?
 You could transform your house into a display of your very own collection!

 Have a look around your house – if you created a museum about you or your family, what objects might you put in?

 Find at least five objects that you think say something about who you are.
 These objects could be something important to you, something you like, or something that shows the kind of things you do.
 If you are not sure, ask someone else in your family what objects they might pick and why.

 Here are a few themes you could use to help you pick: